Pal-GHK (topical) (200mg)

 Pal-GHK and Collagen Synthesis

-Research by Maquart et al. dating back to 1988 and published in the journal FEBS Letters suggests that the Gly-His-Lys in Pal-GHK is a fragment produced during the hydrolysis of collagen.(3) Such fragments are produced when collagen is damaged, and they may signal fibroblasts to initiate new collagen synthesis.
-Pal-GHK may have a similar potential to stimulate collagen, elastin, and glycosaminoglycans, important components of the skin’s extracellular matrix.
-The researchers concluded that “The presence of a GHK triplet in the alpha 2(I) chain of type I collagen suggests that the tripeptide might be liberated by proteases at the site of a wound and exert in situ healing effects.
+Research by Maquart et al. dating back to 1988 and published in the journal FEBS Letters suggests that the Gly-His-Lys in Pal-GHK is a fragment produced during the hydrolysis of collagen.(3) Such fragments are produced when collagen is damaged, and they may signal fibroblasts to initiate the process of collagen synthesis.
+Pal-GHK may have a similar potential to stimulate collagen, elastin, and glycosaminoglycans, important components of the extracellular matrix of the skin.
+The researchers concluded, "The presence of a GHK triplet in the alpha 2(I) chain of type I collagen suggests that the tripeptide might be liberated by proteases at the site of a wound and exert in situ healing effects."

-A placebo-controlled clinical study suggests that Pal-GHK may stimulate collagen synthesis by assessing its action on skin thickness.
-The trial involved twenty-three subjects, and the researchers commented that there was a small but statistically significant apparent increase in skin thickness of about 4% compared to the placebo.(5)
+A placebo-controlled clinical study suggests that Pal-GHK may stimulate collagen synthesis, as concluded following the assessment of the apparent effect of the peptide on skin thickness.
+The trial involved twenty-three subjects, and the researchers reported a small but statistically significant increase in skin thickness of about 4% compared to the placebo.(5)

 Another clinical experiment involved a combination of Pal-GHK tripeptide and another palmitoylated peptide called Pal-GQPR.(7) Pal-GQPR is a tetrapeptide with the sequence of Pal-Gly-Gln-Pro-Arg, and it is a fragment of immunoglobulin G (IgG) which is considered to play an important role in reducing the amount of interleukin 6 (IL6) production.
 The design was a blind, randomized clinical study that included twenty-eight subjects.
-There was an apparent reduction of wrinkle depth, volume, density, skin roughness, and the area occupied by deep wrinkles.
+There was an apparent reduction of wrinkle depth, volume, density, texture inconsistency, and the area occupied by deep wrinkles following exposure to the combination of the two palmitoylated peptides.

-A 2018 laboratory experiment by Sakuma et al. suggested that the amino-acid sequence of Pal-GHK may have antioxidative potential.(8) The researchers also reported that this potential was apparently more powerful than other well-known antioxidative peptides commonly used in research, such as carnosine and reduced glutathione.
-More specifically, the researchers shared that “Experiments utilizing an ESR spin-trapping technique revealed that, among hydroxyl (·OH), superoxide (O2-·), and peroxyl (ROO·) radicals generated by respective chemical reaction systems, GHK diminished signals of both ·OH and ROO·.
+A 2018 laboratory experiment by Sakuma et al. suggested that the amino-acid sequence of Pal-GHK may have antioxidative potential.(8) The researchers also reported that this potential was apparently more powerful than other compounds classified as antioxidative and commonly used in research, such as carnosine and reduced glutathione.
+More specifically, the researchers shared that "Experiments utilizing an ESR spin-trapping technique revealed that, among hydroxyl (·OH), superoxide (O2-·), and peroxyl (ROO·) radicals generated by respective chemical reaction systems, GHK diminished signals of both ·OH and ROO·."

 Additionally, Pal-GHK has been suggested to have the potential to reduce the release of iron from ferritin, which catalyzes lipid peroxidation.
-One study shared results of an 87% decrease in the iron release from damaged tissue using Pal-GHK, which reduced oxidation in the affected tissues.(10)
+In other words, Pal-GHK may lead to a lower rate of lipid peroxidation, ostensibly preserving the integrity of cell membranes and reducing cellular damage.
+In the context of skin tissue integrity, this might contribute to enhanced skin cell function and survival.
+One study shared results of an apparent 87% decrease in the iron release from damaged tissue using Pal-GHK, which appeared to have reduced oxidation in the affected tissues.(10) By potentially lowering lipid peroxidation, Pal-GHK might indirectly help mitigate the alteration of DNA and proteins, potentially reducing risk factors that may otherwise lead to cellular damage.

-Moreover, researchers posit that Pal-GHK may potentially alleviate the oxidative stress resulting from smoke inhalation.
-Research has proposed that the amino-acid sequence of Pal-GHK might impede oxidative stress in alveolar epithelial cells by increasing Nrf2 (Nuclear factor erythroid 2-related factor 2) expression and reducing the levels of reactive oxygen species in cell cultures.(12) Nrf2 is a protein that may regulate the expression of antioxidant proteins that protect against oxidative damage triggered by injury and inflammation.
+Researchers have also speculated about Pal-GHK's potential to alleviate the oxidative stress of smoke inhalation.
+Research findings have led to the proposal that the amino-acid sequence of Pal-GHK might impede oxidative stress in alveolar epithelial cells by increasing Nrf2 (Nuclear factor erythroid 2-related factor 2) expression and reducing the levels of reactive oxygen species in cell cultures.(12) Nrf2 is a protein that may regulate the expression of antioxidant proteins that protect against oxidative damage triggered by injury and inflammation.

 Pal-GHK peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.